 What is Peru Hop?

-Peru Hop offers a multi-stop flexible ticket to travel across Peru in either direction between Lima and Cusco, also stopping also at Paracas, Huacachina, Nazca, Arequipa and Puno and with the help of an on-board local guide who speaks English and Spanish.
+Peru Hop offers a multi-stop flexible ticket to travel across Peru in either direction between Lima and Cusco, also stopping at Paracas, Huacachina, Nazca, Arequipa and Puno and with the help of an on-board local guide who speaks English and Spanish.
 There’s also a bus (the Bolivia Hop) that also takes you to La Paz, Bolivia as an extra loop in between Puno and Cusco.

 How much is a Peru Hop Pass?

 From $159 to $199 you get a Peru Hop pass, valid for a year from the starting date you choose.
-This flexibility is great for travellers with no particular timescale where you can stay as long as you like in each destination hub, as well as people like me who had to travel to a particular time frame.
+This flexibility is great for travellers with no particular timescale where you can stay as long as you like in each destination hub, as well as people like me who had to travel to a specific time frame.

 Cost of Local Buses Compared to Peru Hop?